 George K. Sisler served as a United States Army intelligence officer.
 He was posthumously awarded the Medal of Honor for his valiant efforts during a pivotal attack in the Vietnam War.
 Surrounded and outnumbered, Sisler carried wounded men, called in airstrikes, and charged into enemy fire, all while coordinating and rallying his platoon.
 He was mortally wounded when single-handedly attacked an enemy position.

 George Sisler served as a United States Army intelligence officer.
 He was also famous for his toughness, once parachuting while having a broken bone.
 The ASU ROTC department’s Ranger Challenge team is named Sisler’s Raiders in his honor.

 Robert James Miller served in Company A, 3rd Battalion, 3rd Special Forces Group(Airborne).
 He was posthumously awarded the Medal of Honor for his actions during the war in Afghanistan.
 His unit was conducting combat operations near the village of Barikowt, Nari District, Kunar Province, Afghanistan when they came under heavy fire.

-Robert James Miller willingly remained in a vulnerable position, covering his wounded commander as he was evacuated, saving the commander’s life even as he was hit with small arms fire.
+Robert Miller willingly remained in a vulnerable position, covering his wounded commander as he was evacuated, saving the commander’s life even as he was hit with small arms fire.
+His unit was conducting combat operations near the village of Barikowt, Nari District, Kunar Province, Afghanistan.

-Colonel Aaron Bank was one of the founders of the U.S. Army Special Forces (Green Berets).
-As a member of the Office of Strategic Services, Bank led special operations during World War II, parachuting into France and coordinating with the French Resistance.
+As a member of the Office of Strategic Services (OSS), Bank led special operations during World War II, parachuting into France and coordinating with the French Resistance.
 His action at that time also involved plans for organizing an operation intended to capture Adolf Hitler.
-As one of the founders, he earned his right to become recognized as on the most famous Green Berets in history.
+As one of the founders, he earned his right to become recognized as of the most famous Green Berets in history.

 Master Sergeant Raul Perez “Roy” Benavidez was a member of the United States Army Special Forces (Studies and Observations Group) who received the Medal of Honor for his valorous actions in combat near Lộc Ninh, South Vietnam on May 2, 1968.
 Benavidez is one of the most famous Green Berets who turned into one incredibly tough, tenaciously persistent man, shredded in the body by war, beloved by all those who fought and served beside him.